godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

 Here you can add any number of scenes or scripts.
 Each entry in the list requires a name, which is assigned as the node's ``name`` property.
 The order of the entries as they are added to the global scene tree can be manipulated using the up/down arrow keys.
-Like regular scenes the engine will read these nodes in top to bottom order.
+Like regular scenes, the engine will read these nodes in top-to-bottom order.

 .. image:: img/autoload_example.png